jwickowski/codepruner.com/src/codepruner.com/content/english/post/2024/2024-08-05-how-extend-asp-net-identity-to-inform-your-app-about-user-registration.md

   - dotnet
   - user
   - account
-title: How to implement an invitation for a user that does not exist
+title: How to extend AspNet Identity to inform your app about user registration
 type: regular
-url: how-to-notify-application-when-user-registers-with-aspnet-identity
+url: how-extend-asp-net-identity-to-inform-your-app-about-user-registration
 ---
 AspNet Identity is a .NET library from Microsoft.
 It provides authentication and authorization for ASP.NET application.
 It is regularly developed and maintained.
 Moreover, together with .NET 8 `Identity API endpoints` was published.
 I decided to use it in my project, but I had a need to extend it.
 Are you interested it?
 Welcome.